Option Canada: Grenier report

-On 13 January 2006, Marcel Blanchet, the Chief Electoral Officer of Quebec, announced the appointment of Bernard Grenier, a retired Quebec Court judge, as investigating commissioner in charge of examining the documents.
-Grenier's report, without a mandate for laying charges, said Option Quebec spent $539,000 illegally supporting the "No" campaign during the 1995 Quebec Referendum on sovereignty.
-There were non-authorized expenditures under Quebec's strictures on referendums.
-Grenier's findings undermined Philpot and Lester's accusations that $3.5 million in federal funds was given to the "No" campaign against Quebec's electoral laws.
+Grenier's report was released in May 2007, with no mandate for laying charges.
+The report said that Option Canada and the Canadian Unity Council (CUC) spent $539,000 from the federal Heritage Department to illegally support the "No" campaign during the 1995 Quebec Referendum.
+This undermined Philpot and Lester's allegations that $3.5 million in federal funds was given to the campaign.
 Philpot and Lester called for a complete investigation.